Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 Now move our structs of type sockaddr_in so they are within scope of the entire program.
 We do this in preparation for the next step which will be to bust our client handling out of main.

 #####1.3.2 Create Signal Handler
 Additionally we will create a static int called cleanup here.
-This variable will be our signal to run CyaSSL_cleanup(); which will free the CyaSSL libraries and all allocated memory at the end of our program.
+This variable will be our signal to run wolfSSL_cleanup(); which will free the wolfSSL libraries and all allocated memory at the end of our program.

 #####1.3.3 Create ctx and sig_handler Method
 Now we declare a WOLFSSL_CTX pointer and call it “ctx” for simplicity, and declare a void sig_handler method that takes a constant integer as an argument.